Spreads/Spreads/docs/articles/Serialization.md

 > [!NOTE]
 > In the future custom fixed non-union structures will be automatically serialized to/from JSON as arrays of its members.

+## Compression

+### Shuffle/unshuffle

+TODO

+### Settings

+TODO Min compression len, levels with defaults

 ## Examples

 TODO example of fixed size custom struct with json formatter TODO example of IBinarySerializer interface

 ## FAQ

+**Q: Why Timestamp is special and not a part of data?**

+In DataSpreads we timestamp all data stream items (events) and use timestamps for quick navigation (such an index in DB), therefore fixed explicit position is required.
+If you do not provide a timestamp DataSpreads will use current time of writing.
+Outside DataSpreads context you could just ignore it.

 **Q: Why you are not using *Protocol buffers* for binary serialization?**